ljk28/MP1/README.md

 The footer has much needed contact information from the location and address to the telephone number.
 This ensures that customers/users have a fall back option.

+## Inspiration
+Why do this project about biscuits?
+Well, in our household we eat biscuits.
+Every day.
+A lot.
+It seemed like a good idea.
+Somehthing familiar and unobtrusive.
+Something that would be an easy choice for the first milestone.

 ---
 <p style="text-align:center">